-He is Chairman of the Environment, Health & Safety Committee and was appointed its Chairman effective 15 November 2008.
-He is also a member of the Remuneration & Nominations Committee.
+He is Chairman of the Environmental Health & Safety Committee and was appointed it's Chairman effective 15 November 2008.
+He is also Chairman of the Remuneration & Nomination Committee and was appointed it's Chairman effective 22 March 2010.

 Peter St George